nikkipurcell/node-express-ejs/8.2+Postgres+Read/README.md

 Quiz game on the worlds flags built using JS, BE using Node, Express, and PostgreSQL.

+## The Goal
+To learn to setup db connection and READ data from db into project.

 ## Tech details

 The PostgreSQL DB is hosted locally on my computer.